 People on this list include Charlotte Erickson and Joan Wallach Scott.While this isn't a list of all female historians, it does answer the questions "Who are the most famous female historians?" and "Who are the best female historians?"

-Mary Martha Corinne Morrison Claiborne Roberts, best known as Cokie Roberts, is an American journalist and author.
-She is a contributing senior news analyst for National Public Radio as well as a regular roundtable analyst for the current This Week With George Stephanopoulos.
-Roberts also works as a political commentator for ABC News, serving as an on-air analyst for the network.
+Mary Martha Corinne Morrison Claiborne Roberts (née Boggs; born December 27, 1943), best known as Cokie Roberts, is an American journalist and a bestseller-author.
+She is a commentator on contract to National Public Radio as well as a regular roundtable analyst for the current This Week With George Stephanopoulos.
+Roberts also works as a commentator for ABC News, serving as an on-air analyst for the network.
 Roberts, along with her husband, Steven V. Roberts, writes a weekly column syndicated by United Media in newspapers around the United States.
-She serves on the boards of several non-profit organizations such as the Kaiser Family Foundation and was appointed by President George W. Bush to his Council on Service and ...more on Wikipedia
+She serves on the boards of several non-profit organizations such as the Kaiser Family Foundation and was appointed by President George W. Bush to ...more on Wikipedia

 Birthplace: New Orleans, Louisiana, USA

-Dorothy Dietrich is an American stage magician and escapologist, and the first and only woman to have performed the bullet catch in her mouth.
-She was also the first woman to perform a straitjacket escape while suspended hundreds of feet in the air from a burning rope.
-She is the first woman to gain prominence as a female escape artist since the days of Houdini, breaking the glass ceiling for women in the field of escapes and magic.
-She has been named as one of the top four escape artists in history.
-The 2006 Columbia Encyclopedia included Dietrich among their "eight most noted magicians of the late 20th century", and entertainment writer Samantha Hart in her definitive book "The Hollywood ...more on Wikipedia
+Dorothy Dietrich (born October 31, 1969) is an American stage magician and escapologist, best known as the first and only woman to have performed the bullet catch in her mouth, and the first woman to perform a straitjacket escape while suspended hundreds of feet in the air from a burning rope.
+She was the first woman to gain prominence as an escape artist since the days of Houdini, breaking the glass ceiling for women in the field of escapes and magic.
+The 2006 Columbia Encyclopedia included Dietrich among their "eight most noted magicians of the late 20th century", and entertainment writer Samantha Hart in "The Hollywood Walk of Fame: 2000 Sensational Stars, Star Makers and Legends", called ...more on Wikipedia

 Charlotte J. Erickson was an American historian. ...more on Wikipedia